kuatsimoto/MarioTetris/README.md

 - up and down arrow keys rotate clockwise/anticlockwise
 - spacebar will hard drop your piece
 - D key will soft drop your piece
-- num pad 0 will hold current piece
+- Left shift will hold current piece

 ## Implemented stuff: